RasaHQ/rasa/docs/nlu/entity-extraction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can use regular expressions to help the CRF model learn to recognize entities.
-In your training data (see :ref:`nlu-data-format`) you can provide a list of regular expressions, each of which provides the ``CRFEntityExtractor`` with an extra binary feature, which says if the regex was found (1) or not (0).
+In your training data (see :ref:`training-data-format`) you can provide a list of regular expressions, each of which provides the ``CRFEntityExtractor`` with an extra binary feature, which says if the regex was found (1) or not (0).

 For example, the names of German streets often end in ``strasse``.
 By adding this as a regex,